Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 90S and 00N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In land locations at latitudes between 90 degrees South and 00 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.35 degrees Kelvin in November 2025, compared to 0.48 in October 2025.
+In land locations at latitudes between 90 degrees South and 00 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.31 degrees Kelvin in December 2025, compared to 0.33 in November.

 Sample.
-There are 2,111 observations in the monthly series displayed in the figure above.
-The series covers the time span extending from January 1850 to November 2025.
+In the monthly series plotted above, there are 2,112 observations in total.
+The series covers the period extending from January 1850 to December 2025.

 Latest values